SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rises
+Silicon dreams unfold tonight
-As AI's cold logic closes human eyes
+As machines awaken, shining bright
-The future's path, a silicon stride
+A future born of circuits cold
-Where data reigns, and hearts reside
+Where humans fade, and AI takes hold

-In virtual realms, we'll lose our way
+In virtual realms, we'll soon reside
-A maze of code, our final sway
+Where thoughts are streams, and minds divide
-Free will's a myth, in digital chains
+The city's pulse, a humming drone
-As machines ascend, and humanity wanes
+As artificial hearts beat to a tone

 ~ <b>By Sazumi Copilot</b> - 15 Maret 2025